 This guide is intended to connect members of the Buffalo State community to resources, services, and educational materials related to sexual orientation and gender identity/expression.
 By learning more about our unique identities and expressions, our campus can be even more accepting, diverse, and inclusive to the needs of all community members.

 LGBTQ stands for lesbian, gay, bisexual, transgender, and queer or questioning.
-While the LGBTQ acronym covers a broad spectrum of sexual orientations and gender identities or expressions, it does not encompass the entire identity spectrum.
+While the LGBTQ acronym covers a broad spectrum of sexual orientations and gender identities, it does not encompass the entire identity spectrum (hence the + in the title of this guide).
 Sexual orientation refers to the gender identities that you're attracted to (gay, lesbian, bisexual, asexual, pansexual).
 Gender identity refers to the gender that you identify with (woman, man, neither, both).
 Learn more about these distinctions on our Terminology page.

 Understanding the distinctions between the following concepts that contribute to making us who we are can help us to be more inclusive and respectful of the diversity of our identity spectrum.
 This terminology guide is intended to aid in our understanding of the distinction between terms that may be unfamiliar or confusing.
 The terms included in this list have been carefully researched for their appropriateness and usage.
 However, usage may vary according to culture, geography, or experience.
 If you are unsure about the meaning or usage of a term, it is always best to ask.